sanderslab/magellanmapper/docs/install.md

 - During installation via `pip install -r envs/requirements.txt`, the Mayavi package [may fail to install](https://github.com/enthought/mayavi/issues/782)
 - Rerunning this command appears to allow Mayavi to find Numpy now that it has been installed
+- A similar error may occur in other install routes but corrects itself (ie the error can be ignored)
+- On Windows, Mayavi appears to require the [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2019) to install

 ```
 ImportError: libGL.so.1: cannot open shared object file: No such file or directory